-5.4.
-Anonymous or untrue allegations
+4. Anonymous allegations

-- 45.1 Although allegations can be raised anonymously, whistleblowers are encouraged to put their name to any allegations whenever possible, as this adds greater weight and makes it easier to protect them and give feedback. - 4.2 Anonymously raising concerns means that no one knows who you are.
+- 4.1 Although allegations can be raised anonymously, whistleblowers are encouraged to put their name to any allegations whenever possible, as this adds greater weight and makes it easier to protect them and give feedback. - 4.2 Anonymously raising concerns means that no one knows who you are.
 This may seem like an appealing option, but there are some downsides.
 The person who receives your concern will be unable to ask you follow up questions for further information.
-It will also make it harder for the Council to protect you from victimisation, as the Council will struggle to confirm your identity as the whistleblower.

-45.32 Anonymous allegations are more difficult to investigate and are generally less powerful.powerful.
+It will also make it harder for the Council to protect you from victimisation, as the Council will struggle to confirm your identity as the whistleblower. - 4.3 Anonymous allegations are more difficult to investigate and are generally less powerful.
 Further, the Council cannot provide protection to a person whose identity they do not know, as the protection is based on an ability to demonstrate who it is that has blown the whistle.
 If the recipient of the concerns does not know who the whistleblower is, it becomes impossible to establish.
-It also becomes difficult to judge whether the individual raised the concern in the public interest or maliciously.
+It also becomes difficult to judge whether the individual raised the concern in the public interest or maliciously. - 4.4 Openly raising concerns means that the whistleblower is not concerned about being identified.
+Concerns raised in confidence is where the person receiving the whistleblower's concerns undertakes not to reveal their identity.
+Raising concerns openly or confidentially are more effective ways to raise concerns.
+Both methods mean follow up questions can be asked, and action can be taken against any victimisation of the whistleblower.